-MSU-Great Falls College of Technology Welding Technology Program
+Great Falls College MSUWelding Technology Program

 The Welding Technology program is a popular program.
 We have many more students who want to take the program than our capacity allows.
 Therefore, it is important that all students who start the program are serious about completing it and are aware of program expectations.
-With that in mind, all students are required to complete a one week Welding Success Session prior to the start of Fall 2012 semester.
+With that in mind, all students are required to complete either a 3-day (Summer) or 5-day (Fall) Welding Success Session during the first week of the semester.
 Specific details of the Welding Success Session are as follows:

-- The Welding Success Session will be offered August 13th through August 17th in the welding lab of the Trades building on the MSU-Great Falls campus. - Welding Success Session hours are from 9am -3pm each day. - 100% attendance for every hour of every day is required.
-Any student who misses any part of the Welding Success Session will not be allowed to start the Welding Technology program at the beginning of Fall semester (August 27th). - If any student misses any part of the Welding Success Session, his/her spot in the Welding Technology program will be forfeited and given to the next student on the waiting list. - Exceptions to the 100% attendance requirement will be extremely rare and must be approved by the Business, Trades, and Technology Division Director. - All Personal Protective Equipment (PPE) and necessary tools for the welding success session will be provided by the college.
+- The Welding Success Session will be offered May 13th through May 15th (Summer) or August 26th through August 30th (Fall) in the welding lab of the Trades building on the Great Falls College campus. - Welding Success Session hours are from 7am -3pm (Summer cohort), 12:00noon-6:30pm (Fall afternoon cohort), or 5:30pm-12:00midnight (Fall evening cohort). - 100% attendance for every hour of every day is required.
+Any student who misses any part of the Welding Success Session will not be allowed to continue in the Welding Technology program. - If any student misses any part of the Welding Success Session, his/her spot in the Welding Technology program will be forfeited. - Exceptions to the 100% attendance requirement will be extremely rare and must be approved by the Business, Trades, and Technology Division Director. - All Personal Protective Equipment (PPE) and necessary tools for the Welding Success Session will be provided by the college.